Skip to main content

 View Esther’s profile on Pure

-SIIR meet together monthly as a network for peer support, regularly hosting reading groups, writing retreats and collaborative research development.
+SIIR meet regularly as a network for peer support, including reading groups, writing retreats and collaborative research development.

-Members are also involved in a range of other events, including those aligned to learned societies and those linked to industry.
+Members are also involved in a range of other events and activities, including those aligned to learned societies and those linked to industry.
+Many members have successfully bid for funding from external organisations, including the American Institute of Bisexuality, Sport England and Royal National Institute of Blind People.

-To view a list of upcoming and past events, please check out our Eventbrite page.
+To view a list of events, please contact either of the group’s chairs.

 The Future of Football: Mapping Progress and Alternatives football research symposium

-Join us for this one-day hybrid symposium that will critically examine the challenges and crises currently facing football and map out more progressive and sustainable visions and alternatives that might reshape the future of the game.
+This one-day hybrid critically examined the challenges and crises currently facing football and also mapped out more progressive and sustainable visions and alternatives that might reshape the future of the game.

 Back to top